fizcris/CarND-Advanced-Lane-Lines/README.md

     rightx_base = np.argmax(histogram[midpoint:]) + midpoint
 ```

-The Line method asociated with this function is `lineLeft.updateXbase(leftx_base)` that checks if the value is below a threshold in comparison with the previous x point, if it meets the requirements is then appended to the array `Line.recent_xfitted` from wich a moving average is employed to obtain the x value that gets recorded in the `Line.bestx` propety.
+The Line method associated with this function is `lineLeft.updateXbase(leftx_base)` that checks if the value is below a threshold in comparison with the previous x point, if it meets the requirements is then appended to the array `Line.recent_xfitted` from wich, a moving average is employed to obtain the x value that gets recorded in the `Line.bestx` property.

 ```